Epiisteme/awesome-ethereum-engineering/SCALABILITY.md

 - In this window, a challenger can post a bond and claim that the assertion was wrong.
 - What follows is a back-and-forth interactive protocol between the asserter and the challenger,
 - The on-chain smart contract acts as a referee for the protocol.
+- In the end the referee determines that one party made a false claim, and punishes that party by taking their bond.

 ## Channels